telerik/TelerikTagHelperDashboard/TelerikTagHelperDashboard/readme.md

 To get stared Clone or copy the master branch and follow the video tutorial after completing the steps below.

+The completed application code can be found under the `completed` branch in this repository.

 ## Telerik UI for ASP.NET Core

 In order to use the application you must have a license or 30 day free trial.